rockwolf/python/clora/README.md

 # Clora: CLOthes Rotational Application
 ## Description
-Clora is a command line application, that stores the clothes you have in rotation (= in washing machine, in closeth and what you're wearing righ now) based on category, name and description.
+Clora is a command line application, that stores the clothes you have in rotation (= in washing machine, in closeth and what you're wearing right now) based on category, name and description.
 Data is stored in a text file that can easily be manipulated with either clora itself or an external editor.

 ## Purpose
 The goal of this application is to keep a record of when you need to buy new clothes, so you always know when and what to buy.

 ## Database
-The database is a textfile.
-I have chosen the .md-extension to allow for markdown to be used.
+The database is a regular textfile with the .txt extension.

 The format is as followed:
     # categories;max